Sequence of events in a bubble chamber.

 How a bubble chamber works

 The bubble chamber itself is a tank of liquid.
 The liquid is kept at a temperature above its normal boiling point by pressure – it is said to be super-heated.
 A narrow beam of high-energy particles from an accelerator enters the liquid, and some of the particles disintegrate.
 But whether they disintegrate or not, most of them leave a momentarily visible track behind them.
 Electrically-charged particles collide with liquid molecules, and give up some of their energy to them.
 The particles may knock electrons away from the molecules, leaving them electrically charged.
 In the heated, charged atoms and molecules surrounding the particles' paths, the liquid boils and forms a series of minute bubbles of vapor.
 Their formation and growth is aided by expanding the bubble chamber at this instant – the pressure is reduced and the bubbles can grow.
-For example, in the case of the large, 80-inch bubble chamber used in conjunction with the Alternating Gradient Synchrotron at Brookhaven in the 1960s, the volume of the chamber was rapidly expanded by moving a 250-pound piston a mere half of an inch in 0.015 seconds.
+For example, in the case of the large, 80-inch bubble chamber used in conjunction with the Alternating Gradient Synchrotron at Brookhaven in the 1960s, the volume of the chamber was rapidly expanded by moving a 250-lb piston a mere half of an inch in 0.015 sec.

 The bubble chamber is illuminated, and the vapor trails are picked out in the light.
 Then they are photographed with cameras positioned around the chamber.
-In the case of the Brookhaven device, the bubble tracks formed were photographed by cameras which looked into the chamber through a 1,500-pound, polished glass window – the largest piece of lens-quality glass ever cast at the time.
+In the case of the Brookhaven device, the bubble tracks formed were photographed by cameras which looked into the chamber through a 1,500-lb, polished glass window – the largest piece of lens-quality glass ever cast at the time.

 However, liquid hydrogen was used